jorishr/website-text-translator/README.md

 - At least one HTML file in the source folder or any of it's sub-folders.

 - Google Application Credentials: to fetch the translation strings from the Google Translate API you need to setup authentication for Google Cloud Services.
 Without, you will see an error message for an invalid API key.
 See [Getting started with Google Cloud Authentication](https://cloud.google.com/docs/authentication/getting-started).
 - The program can run without the Google Translate API.
-Set the `noTranslate` option in the config file to `true`.
+Run the command `npx wtt --translate-no` or set the `translate` option in the config file to `false`.
 In this case the program will only run the first part of the program: add txt-id's to the HTML files and generate the base JSON file.
 No translation files will be generated.

 ### First run

+First run the configuration wizard in the command line: `npx wtt config`.

-To run the program in normal mode, use the command `html-text-translator`.
+To run the program in normal mode, use the command: `npx wtt start`.

-It is recommended to run the program in dry mode first to see a list of all the HTML elements that are detected by the program.
+It is recommended to run the program in 'dry mode' first to see a list of all the HTML elements that are detected by the program.
 This will give you an idea of how many elements will be processed and how many text-id's will be added to the HTML files.
 If your HTML files are very large, you may want to see only the basic log output.
-Run `html-text-translator --dry-run` or `html-text-translator --dry-run --info-no`.
+Run `npx wtt start --dry-run` or `npx wtt --dry-run --info-no`.

-After your first run you should see the following files in your project folder: a base JSON file and a translation JSON file for each target language.
-Also, a numbered backup folder with copies of your original HTML files.
-Your HTML files should have been updated with txt-id's and each txt-id should have a corresponding translation string in the translation JSON files.
+After your first run you should see the following files in your destination folder: a base JSON file and a translation JSON file for each target language.
+All files are named with a prefix: `txt_data_`.
+For example, `txt_data_en.json`, `txt_data_nl.json`, `txt_data_fr.json`, etc.

+Your HTML files will have been updated with txt-id's and each txt-id will have a corresponding translation string in the translation JSON files.

+Also, a numbered backup folder with copies of your original HTML files will have been created.

 Next steps: